dhall-lang/dhall-kubernetes/README.md

 **NOTE**: `dhall-kubernetes` requires at least version `1.22.0` of [the interpreter](https://github.com/dhall-lang/dhall-haskell)
 (version `7.0.0` of the language).

-You can install the latest version with the following:
+You can install the latest version with the following [stack][stack] command:
 ```bash
 stack install dhall-1.22.0 dhall-json-1.2.8 --resolver=nightly-2019-04-28
 ```